MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file/entity-relationships.md

 > [!NOTE]
 > Relationships are only relevant to GraphQL queries.
 REST endpoints access only one entity at a time and can't return nested types.

 The `relationships` section outlines how entities interact within the Data API builder, detailing associations and potential database support for these relationships.
 The `relationship-name` property for each relationship is both required and must be unique across all relationships for a given entity.
-Names ensures clear, identifiable connections and maintains the integrity of the GraphQL schema generated from these configurations.
+Custom names ensure clear, identifiable connections and maintain the integrity of the GraphQL schema generated from these configurations.

 | Relationship | Cardinality | Example
 |-|-|-